Complete-the-Code/ctc2-phase-1/README.md

-# symbol-status
+# CTC2 phase 1

-This repo shows the current status of the symbols found for the dbrand Complete the Code 2 challenge.
+This repo shows the current status of the symbols found for phase 1 of the dbrand Complete the Code 2 challenge.

 [Join the madness and complete the code](https://discord.gg/dbrand)

 ## Current solve status
-Still currently unsolved.
-Cards that have been collected so far can be seen [here](/acquiredSymbols).
+**Solved**

 As of May 17, 2021, dbrand has "confirmed" that all 23 cards have been acquired, you can see the message in the pinned section of the CTC2 discord channel or by clicking [here](https://discord.com/channels/520021794380447745/832309320934621234/843974368287653939).
 Additionally they have confirmed that we have everything needed, to solve this challange.